Phil has worked as a web and software developer for 10+ years. He is passionate about sharing knowledge and promoting experiential learning.

-'Private', 'Incognito', 'InPrivate' - you've likely seen these options in your internet browser.
-Perhaps you know its intended purpose and what it does, perhaps you have no idea; statistically speaking you might not be in the minority if what you think it does is not actually quite right.
+'Private', 'Incognito', 'InPrivate'—you've likely seen these options in your internet browser.
+Perhaps you know this mode's intended purpose and what it does, or perhaps you have no idea; statistically speaking, you might not be in the minority if what you think it does is not actually quite right.
 In this article, we'll take a look at what it does, what it doesn't do, and when you can use it.

-Since different browsers use different names for it we will just call it 'private' browsing from here on in.
+Since different browsers use different names for this, we will just call it 'private' browsing from here on in.

 What Is Private Browsing?